Dressed to Kill (book)

-Dressed to Kill is a 1995 book by Sydney Ross Singer and Soma Grismaijer that proposes a link between bras and breast cancer.
+Dressed to Kill is a 1995 book by Sydney Ross Singer and Soma Grismaijer that claims wearing bras causes breast cancer.
 According to the authors, the restrictive nature of a brassiere inhibits the lymphatic system, leading to an increased risk of breast cancer.
 The book's claims are considered unfounded by the scientific community, and researchers have criticized the authors' methodology as faulty.
-Major medical organizations including the National Institutes of Health and the American Cancer Society have found no evidence that bra-wearing increases breast-cancer risk.
+Major medical organizations, including the National Institutes of Health and the American Cancer Society, have found no evidence that bra-wearing increases breast-cancer risk.

 Background

 Singer and Grismaijer argued that bra-wearing might cause breast cancer because of a purported effect on lymphatic circulation.
 They believed that constriction from tightly worn bras inhibited the proper functioning of the lymphatic system and led to a buildup of fluid within the breast tissue.
 According to the authors, bra-induced constriction of the breast lymphatic vessels could concentrate unnamed, hypothetical toxins within the breast tissue, which might ultimately lead to cancer.

 In Dressed to Kill, Singer and Grismaijer claim to have examined the bra-wearing attitudes and behaviors of over 4,700 US women in 5 major cities, and that half of the women questioned had had breast cancer.
 Women who had had breast cancer were asked about their bra-wearing habits prior to their diagnosis of cancer.
 The data presented in the book have never been published in a peer-reviewed journal, and researchers identified a number of methodological flaws in the authors' claims.

 After publishing Dressed to Kill, Singer and Grismaijer wrote Get It Off!, another book about the dangers of wearing bras, and a series of other books in which they claim that sleeping on a tilted bed can prevent Alzheimer's disease and impotence; that frequent defecation and urination can prevent many conditions such as prostate enlargement and menopausal symptoms; and that high blood pressure is a "major medical scam" because "blood pressure measurements can be whatever the doctor wants them to be."